joesanchezjr/joesanchezjr/README.md

-# Software Engineer, Web 🌐
+# Software Engineer, Frontend 🌐

-> Curious and creative developer with seven years of experience building for the web and two years building for mobile.
+> Curious and creative developer with seven years of experience in crafting experiences for the web and two years for mobile.
 Dedicated to making the internet a more beautiful and accessible space.
 Seeking to work with a team of good people making interesting things.
+Front-end proficiency, with full-stack capabilities.

 **These are the tools that I use to build cool things**